gatkin/nrdashboards/docs/index.md

 pip install nrdash
 ```

+!!! note
+    New Relic Dashboard Builder only works with Python 3.6 or higher.

 ## Usage

 To use New Relic Dashboard Builder, you must first acquire an [**admin** New Relic API key](https://docs.newrelic.com/docs/insights/insights-api/manage-dashboards/insights-dashboard-api#requirements).
-Once you have an admin API key, you can provide the admin API key and your dashboard configuration YAML file to the  New Relic Dashboard Builder command line tool.
+Once you have an admin API key, you can configure your New Relic dashboards using the definitions in the YAML definition file by running the `nrdash` command line tool.

 ```sh
 nrdash --api-key <YOUR_ADMIN_API_KEY> --account-id <YOUR_ACCOUNT_ID> <DASHBOARD_DEFINITION_YAML_FILE>
 ```

-!!! note
-    You must use an admin API key, not an account level API key to manage dashboards with New Relic Dashboard builder